KunwarPrabal/covid19tracker/README.md

 # Covid19 Tracker Site

-This project is made on JavaScript with the help of COVID19 API.
+This project is made on VueJS with the help of COVID19 API.

 Simple tracker for Covid-19 cases and deaths